foundersandcoders/coursebook/src/course/handbook/course-rules.md

 >
 > **Oli**: Sorry my mistake!

-If you aren't comfortable pointing out a rule violation then please message your Course Facilitator or other member of the Staff team.
+If you aren't comfortable pointing out a rule violation then please message your course facilitator or other member of the core team.
 They can highlight the problem to the cohort.

 For example:

 > **Oli**: hey guys, how are you all doing?
 >
-> **Yvonne** (to Course Facilitator): hey would you mind reminding Oli not to call everyone "guys"?
+> **Yvonne** (to course facilitator): hey would you mind reminding Oli not to call everyone "guys"?
 >
 > **CF** (to everyone): hey Oli, just a reminder to try not to use gendered terms for the group!
 >